simbo1905/spring-bigquery-graphql/README.md

 ## TODO Development

 At the moment the code assumes that all SQL query parameters are strings.
+At the moment the code assumes that all SQL queries are by an attribute named `id`.
-It is left as an exercise to the reader to upgrade the code to deal with other types.
+It is left as an exercise to the reader to upgrade the code to deal with other types and parameter names.

 ## BigQuery Setup